How Taylor Moore Transformed a Family Business with Technology

 Taylor Moore is the owner of E.T.
 Moore Manufacturing, Inc. From the company’s accidental beginnings to its embrace of modern technology, his journey highlights the evolution of reclaimed and antique lumber, historical restorations, and the digital shift that has transformed the business.

 Before the digital era, E.T.
-Moore Manufacturing, Inc. depended on word of mouth, Yellow Pages, and trade shows to reach customers.
-Today, the internet plays a crucial role in their sales strategy.
+Moore Manufacturing, Inc. relied on traditional methods such as word of mouth, the Yellow Pages, and trade shows to connect with customers.
+With the rise of the internet, however, the company’s sales approach has evolved significantly.

 Taylor is in Charge of His Online Presence: